AaronOziel/MelvorOfflineConvertedToTicks/readme.md

 ### **Offline Time Ratio**

   Allows you to split your offline time between banking with the mod and using normal base game behavior.
 The value indicates what % of your offline time will be banked for later.
 The rest of the time is awarded just like the base game as well as not being subject to the Offline Time Multiplier setting.

-  **Example:** If you use base configs with but with Offline Time Ratio at 60%, then 60% of your away time will be withheld and banked with the time multiplier applied.
+  **Example:** If you use base configs with but with Offline Time Ratio at 60%, then 60% of your away time will be banked with the time multiplier applied.
 24hrs away = 9h 36m (24h x 40%) normal afk reward and 14h 31m (24 x 60% x 0.8) time banked. **Warning:** offline time that is not banked is will still be subject to the 24hrs offline maximum from the base game.
 Even if "Maximum Offline Time" is set to -1 (infinite).
 [Default = 100%]

 ## Error Messages